JWForever5504/Zoo-Animal-ID/oz.md

   <br>
 Zoo Boise has many goats:
   <br>
-- Kermit is a mixed breed goat.
+- Kermit is a mixed breed goat, with a large portion of the Boer breed.
 He is mostly white, except for light brown sides of his face.
   <br>
-- Mouse is a mixed breed goat.
+- Mouse is a mixed breed goat, with a large portion of the Boer breed.
 He is mostly white except for his dark brown sides of his face and a large brown spot on his chest.
   <br>
-- Maverick is a mixed breed goat.
+- Maverick is a mixed breed goat, with a large portion of the Boer breed.
 He is mostly white, except for his light brown sides of his face and two large brown spots on the back of his neck.
   <br>
-- Goose is a mixed breed goat.
+- Goose is a mixed breed goat, with a large portion of the Boer breed.
 He is mostly white, except for two small brown spots on the left of his neck and some pale tan coloring on his face.
   <br>
 - Ross is an Oberhasli-Brienz goat.
 He is mostly dark brown, except for his white legs.
   <br>